mpalummo/DFT-2D/BN-2L/A1B/vc-relax/PBE+vdW/README.md

 mpirun pw.x < bn_2l.vc-relax.in > bn_2l.vc-relax.out

+The relaxed cell and atomic position at the end of the file have introduced in the other input bn_2l.relax.in you can run it and check the atoms will not move since they are already at the equilibrium

+mpirun pw.x < bn_2l.relax.in > bn_2l.relax.out

-Use the relaxed geometry in the other scf and nscf calculations
+The equilibrium structure is used in the inputs files of the other directories where scf and nscf or bands or post-prosessing are only done

 If you wish you can find the equilibrium structure for PBE and LDA cases